ShivamASNS-py/ASNS/README.md

 ## Software

 - **Firmware** (`/firmware`) — ESP32 C++ code.
-Networking + filtering skeleton is built: WiFi connection/reconnect handling, a keep-alive ping to Nova every 10 minutes (prevents Render cold-starts), a data-request timer every 5 minutes, and a working on-device satellite filter — checks N2YO visual pass data against elevation, magnitude, and duration thresholds for a priority-ordered list of tracked satellites (ISS, Tiangong, Hubble, more to come), with its own daily notification cap kept separate from the AI-side budget.
+Networking + filtering skeleton is built: WiFi connection/reconnect handling, a keep-alive ping to Nova every 10 minutes (prevents Render cold-starts), a data-request timer every 5 minutes, and a working on-device satellite filter — checks N2YO visual pass data against elevation, magnitude, and duration thresholds for a priority-ordered list of 16 tracked satellites (ISS, Tiangong, Hubble, Terra, Aqua, and more), with its own daily notification cap kept separate from the AI-side budget.
 Nova's `/sensor` endpoint (below) is ready on the backend side; still pending on firmware: LED strip driving and LVGL display/touch UI.
 - **Backend** (`/backend`) — Nova, the AI layer.
 Python, built on Groq's `gpt-oss-120b`, deployed as a web service on Render (free tier).
 A fully working Telegram-based conversational AI with tool-calling (image search, satellite telemetry, solar weather, planetary data, Earth events via EONET) and image vision, plus a live `/chat` API endpoint.
 A second, fully separate `/sensor` endpoint handles the actual notification logic: given a category (Sun, Earth, Mars, Moon, Saturn), it pulls the relevant live data and runs it through a stateless significance filter with real per-category rules — e.g. Sun only notifies for M-class-or-above flares or Earth-directed CMEs, Moon only on phase transitions, Mars/Saturn on essentially any new event.
 This filter is fully isolated from Nova's chat personality and fails safe (no notification) if anything errors.

 ## APIs used